COLLEGE OF BIOTECHNOLOGY (academic programmes under self finance scheme):

 The College was started in 2010 under self-finance scheme.

 The mandate of the college:

-To provide quality practical oriented education and research opportunities in Biotechnology and allied subjects.
+- To provide quality practical oriented education and research opportunities in Biotechnology and allied subjects.

-The College offers following three academic programmes:
+The College offers following Four academic programmers:

 - B.Sc.
 (H) Biotechnology

-- B.Sc.
-(H) Industrial Microbiology (6 semesters)
+- Industrial Microbiology (6 semesters)

-- M.V.Sc. / M.Sc.
-Biotechnology (4 semesters)
+- M.Sc.
+Biotechnology

 The College has competent faculty to run the undergraduate and post graduate programs.
 College of Biotechnology has its own newly constructed modern building equipped with all necessary facilities for education and research.
 The University has signed Memorandum of understanding (MoU) with National institutes Of ICAR namely, Central Institute for Research on goats (CIRG), Makhdoom, Indian Veterinary Research Institute (IVRI), Izatnagar and National Dairy Research Institute (NDRI), Karnal.
 These MoUs with National institutes further enhance the research and education opportunities through their faculty and laboratory facilities.